 The memory be green”

 As has been the fashion, the diction of this scene is also full of archaic words.
 This is the specific Elizabethan type of flowery language in which the use of literary and rhetorical devices is abundant.
-However, still this language is every effective and full me meanings.
+However, still this language is every effective and full me meaning.
 Specifically, the dialogues used by Hamlet are predictive in nature.
-In short, this diction suits the Elizabeth audience.
+In short, this diction suits the Elizabethan audience.

 Deus Ex Machina

-As the name suggests, it is some supernatural or unexpected power that saves or intends to save the situation or the hero.
-In this scene, although the Ghost does not appear formally, its mention at several places make it important character of the play.
-Hamlet himself states;
+As the name suggests, it is some supernatural or unexpected power that saves, or intends to save, the situation or the hero.
+In this scene, although the Ghost does not appear formally, its mention at several places makes it an important character of the play.
+Hamlet himself states:

 “My father’s spirit—in arms!
 All is not well,